 Sky Work for MDM

-A tool designed to do all three of the tasks is Sky Work.
-We have designed our product to operate on three levels:
+A tool designed to do all three of the tasks above is Sky Work.
+We have designed our product with these key features:

-Each level of the product offers increasing security to users.
-Those in fields of slightly less security can use Community and be mostly secure, with Top Secret perhaps being used by C-level users.
-Those in sensitive industries, such as law, pharmaceuticals, or anything with proprietary information, will need Ultra to truly lock down their work and communications.
+Each feature offers increasing security to users.
+Those in fields of with slightly lower security needs can use the base MDM and be mostly secure, with Secure Documents with Sky Docs perhaps being used by C-level users.
+Those in sensitive industries, such as law, pharmaceuticals, or anything with proprietary information, will need the MDM, Productivity Apps, and Secure Documents to truly lock down their work and communications.

 Multiple lines of defense protect your SMB

-This isn’t science fiction.
-This is completely within the realm of any advanced hacker.
-It isn’t as sexy as a movie about hacking with cute CGI and hackers spouting one-liners, it’s just a terminal and code combined with an exploit as simple as someone walking away from a desk.
+This wasn’t science fiction.
+This is completely within the realm of any hacker.
+It isn’t as sexy as a movie about hacking with cute CGI and hackers spouting one-liners, it’s just a terminal and code combined with an exploit as simple as someone wanting free WiFi.
 This is reality.
 This is how hackers exploit users and networks to steal data, money, and time from you.